4x 8 9y 5 In Standard Form

 2. Standard Form of a Polynomial:

 For polynomials in general, the standard form arranges terms in descending order of their degree.
-Considering the x terms alone, our expression would be written as 4x² + 8x.
-However, as it stands, it is already presented with the x terms arranged in descending order of their degree.
+Which means considering the x terms alone, our expression would be written as 4x² + 8x.
+Still, as it stands, it is already presented with the x terms arranged in descending order of their degree.
 The inclusion of the y term prevents a complete ordering based on degree, as the y term is of a different variable.

 3. Standard Form of a Linear Equation: